-If you find yourself falling ill over the winter period and are unsure who to contact, you can call 111 to seek both medical and dental advice.
+If you fall ill over the winter period and are unsure who to contact, call 111 for both medical and dental advice.
 Why not sign up to our Health and Wellbeing newsletter to hear the latest ways to stay well this winter.
 Other options include:

 Visit your GP

-Did you know that many GPs can offer advice over the phone and can arrange a referral to a hospital specialist if it is required.
+Did you know that many GPs can offer advice over the phone.
+They can also arrange a referral to a hospital specialist if it is required.
 Contact them first to book an appointment or to have a chat if you can not get to the surgery.

-Some local GPs will be running additional weekend clinics which are available to anyone registered at a GP practice in Dorset.
+Some local GPs will be running additional weekend clinics.
+These are available to anyone registered at a GP practice in Dorset.

 Visit your local Minor Injuries Unit or Walk-in Centre

 Minor Injuries units should be visited if you have sustained an injury that is not serious or life-threatening.
-Visiting the MIU means that A&E staff can concentrate on those patients who need help urgently first, and may save you a long wait to be seen.
+Visiting the Minor Injuries units means that A&E staff can concentrate on those patients who need help urgently first.
+This may save you a long wait to be seen.

 Find your nearest and check the opening times of your Minor Injuries Unit.